Conquest of Wu by Jin: Sun Hao's surrender

 Remains of a stone wall at the Stone City (Shitou) in present-day Nanjing where Sun Hao surrendered to Wang Jun on 1 May 280.

-By 30 April 280, Sun Hao had grown fearful when he heard that Wang Jun's naval fleet and Sima Zhou and Wang Hun's army groups were already outside the gates of Moling (秣陵; present-day Nanjing, Jiangsu).
-He became more terrified when he learned that Wang Jun's fleet was so massive that all their flags, banners, weapons, and armour could easily cover the surface of the Yangtze River.
-After all of the options at his disposal had been exhausted, Sun Hao finally heeded the words of his advisors, Xue Ying and Hu Chong, and decided to give up all resistance and formally surrender to the Jin forces.
-He wrote a surrender document and separately sent copies of it to Wang Jun, Sima Zhou and Wang Hun.
-The surrender document read:
+By 30 April of 280, Sun Hao grew extremely fearful when he heard that Wang Jun's naval fleet, as well as Sima Zhou and Wang Hun's army groups, were already nearing the first gate at Moling (秣陵; present-day Nanjing, Jiangsu).
+He became even more so when he learned that Wang Jun's fleet was so gigantic in size that all of their flags, banners, weapons, and armour could easily cover the surface of the Yangtze River.
+Heeding the advice of his advisors, Xue Ying and Hu Chong, Sun Hao decided the best course of action would be to give up all resistance and finally surrender to Wang Jun.
+He ordered both Xue Ying and Hu Chong to write to Wang Jun, Sima Zhou and Wang Hun a surrender document, which read as follows:

-"Sun Hao of Wu Commandery kowtows and pleads for his life.
-In the past, the Han dynasty collapsed and the Nine Provinces became disunited.
-My predecessors managed to gain control of Jiangnan and its mountains and rivers, and established an independent regime to compete with Wei.
-The great Jin dynasty rose up and spread its virtuous rule throughout the empire.
-I am weak, incompetent and cowardly, and I failed to submit to Heaven's will.
-Today, I have to trouble the six armies to traverse the lands, line the paths, and travel such long distances along the river to reach me.
-Everyone in my State trembles at their might, and realises that our doom is upon us.
-I muster my courage to beg the Imperial Court to forgive and accept us.
-I humbly send my Minister of Ceremonies Zhang Kui and others to present my Imperial Seal and silk ribbon.
-I entrust my life to you in the hope of being spared.
-I also sincerely hope that you will trust me and accept my surrender, so that the people will be saved."
+"Sun Hao of the Wu Commandery bows to you and pleads for his life.
+Many years ago, the Han dynasty collapsed, and the Nine Provinces became fractured.
+Hoping to seize the advantage, my predecessors seized the lands, mountains and rivers of Jiangnan and its surrounding commanderies, not knowing that we were becoming farther separated from Wei as the years passed.
+Now that the great Jin Dynasty has risen to power, its virtuous name covers the four great seas; yet we, in our complacency, ignorance and incompetence, failed to truly realize the will and ways of the very heavens themselves.
+Alas, I hurriedly must now trouble the six armies to traverse the lands, line the paths, and travel such long distances along the riverbank to reach me.
+Everyone within this State is mortified of the might of said armies, and realizes that Sun Wu's doom is certainly upon us.
+I muster every last ounce of courage within me to plead for the favor, magnanimity and greatness of the Imperial Court, so that they will forgive and accept us.
+Having said this, I respectfully send my Minister of Ceremonies Zhang Kui, along with several more of my ministers and officials, to present to you my Imperial Seal and silk ribbon as a token of my complete and unconditional capitulation.
+I entrust my life to you in the hopes of being spared, and also sincerely hope that you will trust me and accept my surrender, so that the people will be saved."